adeci/clan-core/docs/site/guides/getting-started/deploy.md

 ## Deploy the machine

-**Finally deployment time!** Use one of the following commands to build and deploy the image via SSH onto your machine.

-### Deployment Commands
+**Finally deployment time!**

+### Option A: Manual Installation

+If you've already configured the disk schema manually (as shown above), use one of the following commands:

 #### Using password auth